-Dress code2
+Dress code

 Staff must follow our dress code at all times.
-The dress code is detailed in [please state policy or procedure].
+The dress code is detailed in the employee handbook.

 Staff breaks

 It is the responsibility of the nursery manager to ensure that all staff working six hours or more take a break of 20 minutes or 30 minutes dependant on hours worked and ensuring that ratios are maintained.